Kick-start funding to support independent research projects of young PIs in preparation of an own full research proposal.

 All requests for central sequencing that have been granted have to stick to the rules for MAdLand sample preparation, naming and quality control.
 Samples will be received in Marburg, checked for quality and sent to the sequencing facility.

 The SPP 2237 offers start-up grants to junior researchers.
 It is intended to offer kick-start funding, support for their own independent research projects and enable to devise a full proposal for the submission to the DFG or any other funding body, but independent of MAdLand.
-A total budget of 30,000 € is available for each call.
-All applications are evaluated by the steering committee and scientific advisory board within six weeks of submission – the first deadline is September 1st, 2020, the second deadline is July 1st, 2021.
+A total budget of 30,000 € is available for each call (not per project but in total).
+All applications are evaluated by the steering committee and scientific advisory board within six weeks after the deadline – the first deadline was September 1st, 2020, the current deadline is July 1st, 2021.

 The submission deadline of the first startup fund was September 1st, 2020.
 Proposals were reviewed by the Steering Committee and the Scientific Advisory Board.
 The following proposals were designated: